Skip to main content

 Strong ICP behavior

-Spend concentrates where conversion compounds
+Spend concentrates where conversion holds up

 Sales motion